subinsugunan89/CoffeeDrop/README.md

   Capsules 50-500: [Ristetto = 3p, Espresso = 6p Lungo = 9p]

   Capsules 501+: [Ristretto = 5p, Espresso = 10p, Lungo = 15p]

+  These requests should be saved in the database for...

+  4. (Optional) Returns the last 5 calculations done by 3. as well as their result and data about the person sending the request (for the fake marketing team!)

 ## What we are looking for
  - Use of the Haversine Formula for calculating distances from latitude and longitude